pasteit/pasteit/CONTRIBUTING.md

 # Contributing

 First off, we want to thank you for your interest in helping this project grow and be kept alive.
-To make sure all additions maintain a certain quality and the code stays up-to-par we ask you the read the following before submitting any new features/bugfixes etc.
+To make sure all additions help the project acheive its goals6 we ask you the read the following before submitting any new features/bugfixes etc.

 ## Code Style & Naming Conventions

 ### Code Style ###

-TODO
+For all javascript, run eslint before submitting the PR.
+For CSS use csslint.
+For HTML, please contribute only well formed, valid markup as defined for the doctype.
+Follow the examples in existing HTML files.

 ### Naming new branches ###
 Branches should always show the issue type as well as the issue number and a short description of the problem.